top of page

 Care

-• The first summer he is planted in the ground, you will want to keep him watered pretty regular, especially if we are not getting much rain.
+• The first summer he is planted in the ground, you will want to keep him watered regularly, especially if we are not getting much rain.

 • The first year, the tree will be establishing roots, so blooming won’t be as proficient the first summer and that’s completely normal.
-Next summer, your little crape myrtle will have probly grown close to a foot and will have gorgeous big blooms on him!
+Next summer, your Crape Myrtle will have probably grown close to a foot and will have gorgeous big blooms on him!

 bottom of page